acoutts/eosio-account-csv-plugin/README.md

 ## Nodeos Configuration
 Enable this plugin using the `--plugin` option for nodeos or in your config.ini.
 Use `nodeos --help` to see options used by this plugin.

+Monitor multiple accounts using as many `watch-account` options as needed.

 ### Example
 ```